 Hunger and appetite is at the lowest in the morning.

 So, by saving those morning (and possibly lunch) calories for the evening, you allow yourself to be more in line with your body while you’re trying to lose fat.

 And guess what happens when you’re in line with your body?

 Yes, that’s right, fat loss becomes super duper easy!

 I’m hungry in the morning, why is that?
 Can I still use intermittent fasting?

-Well, first of all, some people doesn’t have the same circadian rythm like the one mentioned above.
+Well, first of all, some people doesn’t have the same circadian rhythm like the one mentioned above.
 No, some people simply are more hungry during the mornings.

-If this is the case for you, then intermittnet fasting in the traditional sense of skipping breakfast, likely isn’t the right choice for you.
+If this is the case for you, then intermittent fasting in the traditional sense of skipping breakfast, likely isn’t the right choice for you.

 With that said though, you could flip the approach and eat more in the morning and just start your fast in the early evening instead.
 This could however be troublesome for the social aspect of dieting which we’ll look at soon.

 Furthermore, a common reason why we feel hunger during the morning, is simply because we’re used to eating in the morning.